Opportunity to Learn

 Insulin Resistance

-“Type 2 diabetes (T2DM) is a condition that involves insulin resistance and a reduced ability to control blood glucose.
+Insulin Resistance “Type 2 diabetes (T2DM) is a condition that involves insulin resistance and a reduced ability to control blood glucose.
 Science and logic indicate that reducing the very nutrient that raises blood sugar, ie carbohydrate, would be worth consideration, yet it’s been overlooked for many years.”
-Insulin resistance is a response of cells to an excess of insulin in the blood…
+Insulin resistance is a response of cells to an excess of insulin in…

 Read More